CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 In case synthetic methods are used for artificial data creation, the process is documented and made transparent to relevant users.

 About The Criterion

 Data factsheets and templates for datasets should provide a structured way for the required documentation.

-## DM-04 Credibility Of Data Sources Criterion
+## DM-04 Credibility Of Data Sources

 The data sources selected for the development of the AI service are assessed in terms of their credibility and usability by the AI service provider in accordance with the principles of the Risk Assessment for Service Providers and Suppliers (C5-SSO-02) for external data sources.